An unrelenting passion for real, raw,

-Numerous research studies have shown that food enzymes are sensitive to temperatures above 118 degrees Fahrenheit / 47.7 degrees Celsius.ⁱ It is for this reason that foods cannot be called ‘raw’ where they have been exposed to anything above this temperature.
+Numerous research studies have shown that food enzymes are sensitive to temperatures above 118°F / 47.7°.ⁱ It is for this reason that foods cannot be called ‘raw’ where they have been exposed to anything above this temperature.
 But there is more to achieving a ‘raw’ status with honey!
-Whereas pasteurisation is all about temperature, raw is also about maintaining the honey as it exists in the beehive.
+Whilst pasteurisation is all about temperature, raw is additionally about maintaining the honey as it exists in the beehive.
 And to achieve a raw honey one must not fine filter the honey, as this removes the nutritious bee bread, pollens, enzymes and minerals.ⁱⁱ

 UNPASTURISED VS RAW HONEY

 Unfortunately, not all honey brands adopt these standards and we currently have a situation where the labelling of honey can be misleading with the lines being blurred between a honey which is pasteurised, unpasteurised and raw.
-For example, a honey producer could process their honey at 122 degrees Fahrenheit / 50 degrees Celsius, which is therefore unpasteurised but due to the temperature exceeding 118 degrees Fahrenheit / 47.7 degrees Celsius should not be classed as raw honey.
+For example, a honey producer could process their honey at 122°F / 50°C, which can be labelled 'unpasteurised' but due to the temperature exceeding 118 °F / 47.7°C should not be classed as raw honey.
 Likewise, if the honey was fine filtered, regardless of temperature the honey was processed at, it should not be called raw.

 HOW RAW IS YOUR HONEY?

-The below graphic illustrates typical Manuka honey pasteurisation and ‘creaming’ processing temperatures.
+The below thermometer features the typical Manuka honey pasteurisation and ‘creaming’ process temperatures.
 At Steens we are passionate about maintaining our honeys natural integrity with all its beneficial properties intact!
-To achieve this we maintain temperatures that only naturally occur in the beehive while minimally processing our honey.
+To achieve this we only maintain temperatures that naturally occur in the beehive while minimally processing our honey.
 Learn more about Steens proprietary whole comb technology™ here.

 BENEFITS OF STEENS RAW HONEY